wkliao/HEP/Exa.TrkX/study_notes/study_note.md

 * **Hit clustering**
   + **Hit** -- A hit is a particle location detected on a slice (detector layer).
-  + Data clustering algorithm is applied on each slice to identify individual particles from those pixels, so each particle is repredented by its 3D coordinates.
+  + Data clustering algorithm is applied on each slice to identify individual particles from those pixels, so each particle is represented by its 3D coordinates.
-  + Applicatioon of clustering on the raw data slice is necessary, because a particle may be captured by multiple detector wires and appear in multiple pixels, e.g. a pixel and its surrounding pixels.
+  + Application of clustering on the raw data slice is necessary, because a particle may be captured by multiple detector wires and appear in multiple pixels, e.g. a pixel and its surrounding pixels.
   + There are O(10^8) pixels and *hit clustering* reduces it to O(10^5).